A-Vadali/Cs_Club/_posts/2017-08-19-commmand-line.md

 Wow very clean.

 This has only covered a couple of command line commands but I hope it was a good introduction.
 If you want a full list of commands you can type `ls /usr/bin/`.
 There's a lot of them but with `man` or google you can figure most of them out.

+# for Linux

+Chances are if your running linux you already know this stuff.